xianyuntang/simpleocr/Readme.md

 # Simpleocr library
-simpleocr is a python OCR package for traditional chinese based on deep learning method.
+simpleocr is a python traditional chinese OCR package based on deep learning method.

 The library consists of text localization and text recognition.